 All you really need to know is that they fall somewhere in the middle and that there are a few different types of carbohydrates, you can’t just lump them all together.

 And let’s be honest though.
 You weren’t looking for a chemistry course when you clicked on this article, were you?

 If you’re interested in learning more about the chemical properties of these carbohydrates click through to some of the links.

 What are Carbs Good For?

 Beta-Glucan, is a polysaccharide found in significant quantity in grains like oats, barley, rye and wheat (and also other foods like fungi/mushrooms and algae/seaweeds).

 Hungry + Angry = Hangry

-You may get a quick result but you risk nutrition deficiency during the process and a quick fat gain rebound immediately upon stopping an extreme diet.
+You may get a quick result but you risk nutrition deficiency during the process.
+In addition to a quick fat gain rebound immediately upon stopping.